The RRVAGO Chapter Officers, Pipeline Staff, and Archivists

 Dillon is also an avid researcher with current interests in the history of the role of cantor, liturgical theology, and the organ and choral music of J. S. Bach.
 He completed a historical survey of the liturgical use of the organ with musicologist Dr. Annett Richter in the summer of 2020.
 His most recent research writing project explores the theological statements represented within Bach’s musical rhetoric found in the Clavier-Übung III.
 In the paper, he argues that the Clavier-Übung III was Bach’s translation of Martin Luther’s Catechisms into the musical vernacular.

 Alex Swanson at the "Mighty Wurlitzer" theatre pipe organ at the Fargo Theatre

-In addition to his treasurer duties with the Red River Valley Chapter of the AGO, Alex is also treasurer of the Red River Theatre Organ Society and has served as its president and vice president.
-He was a house organist at the Fargo Theatre on the "Mighty Wurlitzer" theatre pipe organ there for four years.
+He is also member of the Red River Theatre Organ Society and currently serves as treasurer of that organization, and is also a house organist of the Fargo Theatre on the "Mighty Wurlitzer" theatre pipe organ there.